 - Safe.
 Our software is featured on CNET and we are a Silver Microsoft Partner.

 - Free.
 We mean it, a totally free tool.

 The Windows sleep option is a great way to give your PC a few moments of rest and save some battery life while at it.
 But what if the sleep option is missing from your Windows 10 Power menu?
 Don’t worry — there are a few simple fixes to the problem and we are going to give you the problem-solving steps right down below.
-Try them one by one, and you should have the sleep option back in your Power menu in no time.
+Try them one by one understand what happened to the sleep option in Windows 10 and Windows 11, and how to bring it back in no time.

 Why is sleep option missing from Power menu in Windows 10?

 So, what happened to the sleep option in Windows 10?
 There can be several reasons behind the issue — and, thus, several solutions.
 Namely: